josmar-crwdstffng/angular/aio/content/guide/component-interaction.md

 <a id="countdown-timer-example"></a>

 The following is a child `CountdownTimerComponent` that repeatedly counts down to zero and launches a rocket.
-The `start` and `stop` methods control the clock and a countdown status message displays in its own template.
+The `start` and `stop` methods control the clock and a countdown status message displays in the associated template.

 <code-example header="component-interaction/src/app/countdown-timer.component.ts" path="component-interaction/src/app/countdown-timer.component.ts"></code-example>